willfetter/Module_20-Credit-risk-classification/README.md

 The initial input files for the assignment are located within the "found within"Module_20-Credit-risk-classification/Starter Files/" directory

 # OutPut Files
-The resulting output files for the assignment are located within the main "Module_20-Credit-risk-classification/" github directory and are located in the file "credit_risk_classification-Final.ipynb"
+The resulting output files for the assignment are the "credit_risk_classification-Final.ipynb" and "Credit Risk Analysis Report.md" files located within the main "Module_20-Credit-risk-classification/" github directory.

 # Instructions
 ## Split the Data into Training and Testing Sets